leiDnedyA/interactive-exoplanet-predictor/README.md

 3. Run the client in a dev server with `npm start`

 ### Server
+1. Set up the python virtual environment by running `python3 -m venv venv`
-1. In the main project directory, run `source venv/src/activate` to load the python virtual environment
+2. In the main project directory, run `source venv/src/activate` to load the python virtual environment
-2. Install Python dependencies by running `pip3 install -r requirements.txt`
+3. Install Python dependencies by running `pip3 install -r requirements.txt`
-3. CD into the `/api` directory by running `cd api`
+4. CD into the `/api` directory by running `cd api`
-4. Start the server with `python3 -m main`
+5. Start the server with `python3 -m main`

 # What happens in the backend:
 We implemented the Random Forest machine learning model mainly because it has the highest accuracy of all the models we tested.
 We used the scikit-learn library to implement the model.
 We used the data from the [Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS) to train the model.
 We used the following features to train the model: